herobank110/qt-material-ui/docs/get-started/core-concepts.md

 Component states such as hovered, pressed, focused, etc. have code dependencies defined in a more declarative than event driven way.

-This reduces the boilerplate code needed to implement dynamic components.
+This reduced the boilerplate code needed to implement dynamic components.

-> It's possible to build custom components to benefit from this feature,
+> It's possible to build custom components to benefit from this feature.
-> or simply use the provided components inside any standard Qt app.

 ```python
 # Qt convention